-The performance criteria underlying these annual incentive cash bonuses were based on our fiscal 2019 consolidated non-GAAP net revenue, our fiscal 2019 "Performance Compensation EBITDA," and subjective individual performance goals for fiscal 2019.
-(6)
+The performance criteria underlying these annual incentive cash bonuses were based on our fiscal 2020 consolidated non-GAAP net revenue, our fiscal 2020 "Performance Compensation EBITDA," and subjective individual performance goals for fiscal 2020.(5)

-The net revenue and earnings performance criteria were weighted equally, with each tied to 35% of the target payment amount of the annual incentive cash bonus, in the case of our president and chief executive officer, Mr. Maleh, to 25% of the target payment amount of the annual incentive cash bonus, in the case of our chief financial officer, executive vice president and treasurer, Mr. Holmes, and to 15% of the target payment amount of the annual incentive cash bonus, in the case of our general counsel and executive vice president, Mr. Yellin.
+The net revenue and earnings performance criteria were weighted equally, with each tied to 35% of the target payment amount of the annual incentive cash bonus, in the case of our president and chief executive officer, Mr. Maleh, to 25% of the target payment amount of the annual incentive cash bonus, in the case of both our chief financial officer, executive vice president and treasurer, Mr. Mahoney, and our chief corporate development officer and executive vice president, Mr. Holmes, and to 15% of the target payment amount of the annual incentive cash bonus, in the case of our general counsel and executive vice president, Mr. Yellin.
 This equal weighting of objective financial performance criteria is designed to motivate our executive officers to consider and improve both our growth and our profitability, thereby aligning their interests with the interests of our shareholders.
 Semler Brossy advised our compensation committee in recent fiscal years that this weighting was in line with the practices of our peer group.
-The performance targets established by our compensation committee for these objective financial performance criteria were \$445.2 million for our fiscal 2019 consolidated non-GAAP net revenue and \$77.7 million for our fiscal 2019 Performance Compensation EBITDA.
+The performance targets established by our compensation committee for these objective financial performance criteria were \$527.8 million for our fiscal 2020 consolidated non-GAAP net revenue and \$89.7 million for our fiscal 2020 Performance Compensation EBITDA.